Clare Holland House

-- Visitors may not enter Clare Holland House unless in circumstances related to end of life care
+- Visitors may enter Clare Holland House unless in circumstances related to end of life care

-- Visitor numbers will be severely limited and you should discuss these with the care team
+- Visitor numbers are limited, and you should discuss these with the care team

 A construction project to create eight additional beds was completed in June 2021.
 The project was enabled by a $2M donation from the Snow Foundation and a grant from the Australian Government.
 The donation from the Snow Foundation was their most recent and most generous in support of palliative care services.Please click here to read the CHH extension opening Media Release.

 A community fundraising program to acquire furnishing and fittings to maintain the amenity and homeliness of Clare Holland House has been initiated and will operate in perpetuity.
 Please click here to find out how you can assist our fundraising for items that will provide enhanced amenity and comfort for patients and visitors at Clare Holland House.